 Social media post boosting

-If you’re wondering why your Facebook and Instagram business profiles are showing no growth and engagement, the sad truth is that you’re going to have to up your outreach and possibly pay for some promoted posts, too.
+If you’re wondering why your Facebook and Instagram business profiles show no growth and engagement, the sad truth is that you’re going to have to up your outreach and possibly pay for some promoted posts, too.

-Both social platforms have introduced algorithms that prioritise personal updates instead of business posts in people’s feeds.
+Both platforms have introduced algorithms that prioritise personal updates instead of business posts in people’s feeds.

 Facebook, on the other hand, allows you to narrow down your target market quite significantly, according to age, gender, location and even interests.
 This really helps to reach only those who really matter.

 There’s really no way of knowing exactly what your ROI (return on investment) will be when it comes to boosting posts.
 However, once you have a few months of data to look back on, you’ll be able to track movement and sales more accurately.

 If you run a blog of your own and it’s fairly successful, you may want to consider making some extra money by running advertisements on your site.

 This is known as affiliate advertising, which can be tailored to your needs and specifications.

 If you’re quite particular about the topic you blog about, you can approach companies that align with this.
 If you’re less particular, you could opt by signing up for well-known affiliate programmes.